Decision Tree-based Classification Models

 • True positive (TP) – the object belongs to the class and is classified as a class member.

-Example: A SPAM message is classified as SPAM, or a patient classified as being in a certain condition is in fact, experiencing this condition.
+Example: A SPAM message is classified as SPAM, or a patient classified as being in a particular condition is, in fact, experiencing this condition.

 • False positive (FP) – the object that does not belong to the class is classified as a class member.